Practical Ways to Prevent Gaming Addiction for Kids

 2. Have at least an hour and a half of your time each day on non-electronic activities such as reading, writing or drawing preferably before bedtime.

 3. Remember that school days are spent on school activities, studying and doing homework.
 Playing video and online games are strictly prohibited but if it is beneficial or educational like online jigsaw puzzles perhaps let them play a while and with your supervision.
-JS Puzzles is a recommended place to challenge you and your kids with jigsaw puzzles.

 5. Take a walk in the park with your pet, a family member or a friend.
 Walking is healthy and so is fresh air.
 Resist the temptation to stay at home facing the computer all day.
 Choose walking over sitting still for hours.